What happened to our summit push?

 Still, here some pictures from our summit push!

 And here now the video of the spectacular flight from K2 in beautiful and fantastic Pakistan / Gilgit-Baltistan :)!
-Both Max and I managed to takeoff from Camp 4 on the Abruzzi route at approximately 8000m.
-Probably our flights are a premiere, that is, we are probably the first people ever to fly from K2.
+I managed to takeoff from Camp 4 on the Abruzzi route at approximately 8000m.
+Probably these flights are a premiere, that is, I am probably among the first people ever to fly from K2.
 Enjoy!

 Big thanks again to Ralf Reiter from www.airsthetik.com for the wing and the support!